DinoVukelic/New-Graph-for-Data-Extraction/README.md

                 For Each category In machineCategories.Keys
                     If InStr(1, cleanMachineName, machineCategories(category), vbTextCompare) > 0 Then
-                        ' Validate and add the time if it's in a valid format If IsNumeric(TimeValue("00:" & timeValue)) Then
-                            On Error Resume Next
+                        ' Validate and add the time if it's in a valid format On Error Resume Next
+                        If IsDate("00:" & timeValue) Then
                             machineTimes(category).Add CDate("00:" & timeValue)
+                        End If
                         On Error GoTo 0
-                        End If
                         Exit For
                     End If
                 Next category
+SkipColumn:
             Next i

             ' Calculate min and max times for each category